-What happens when you combine some of the greatest actors and singers of our generation with the words of Nobel Prize winning poet T. S. Eliot and the music of Tony-winning composer Andrew Lloyd Weber?
+What happens when you combine some of the greatest actors and singers of our generation with the words of Nobel Prize winning poet T. S. Eliot, the music of Tony-winning composer Andrew Lloyd Weber, and some of the creepiest CGI you’ll ever see?
 You get the movie version of Cats.
 The movie is scheduled for holiday release, December 20, 2019.

 Cats is one of the most popular musicals on Broadway or in London’s East End.
 It is also popular with touring companies, making it familiar to people who will never attend a Broadway production.